maxitg/SetReplace/README.md

 ## SetReplace, SetReplaceList, SetReplaceAll, SetReplaceFixedPoint and SetReplaceFixedPointList

 `SetReplace` (and related `SetReplaceList`, `SetReplaceAll`, `SetReplaceFixedPoint` and `SetReplaceFixedPointList`) are the functions the package is named after.
-They are quite simple, don't have a lot of options, and simply perform replacement operations either one-at-a-time (as in the case of `SetReplace`), to all non-overlapping subsets (`SetReplaceAll`), or until no more matches can be made (`SetReplaceFixedPoint`).
-A suffix `*List` implies the function will return a set after each replacement instead of just the final result.
+They are quite simple, don't have many options, and simply perform replacement operations either one-at-a-time (as in the case of `SetReplace`), to all non-overlapping subsets (`SetReplaceAll`), or until no more matches can be made (`SetReplaceFixedPoint`).
+A suffix `*List` implies the function returns a list of sets after each replacement instead of just the final result.

-These functions are good for their simplicity, but we don't use them much anymore as a more advanced `WolframModel` incorporates all of these features plus other utilities helpful for the exploration of our models.
+These functions are useful for their simplicity, but we don't use them much anymore as a more advanced `WolframModel` incorporates all of these features plus other utilities helpful for the exploration of our models.

 As was mentioned previously, `SetReplace` performs a single iteration if called with two arguments:
 ```